 Table of Contents

-From DataMiner 10.0.3 onwards, you can enable alarm monitoring on specific types of anomalies for parameters in an alarm template.
-If you enable this, an alarm is generated whenever an anomaly of the relevant type is detected for those parameters.
+In an alarm template, you can select to have alarms generated based on Augmented Operations features.
+You can enable alarm monitoring on specific types of behavioral anomalies for specific parameters, so that an alarm is generated whenever an anomaly of the relevant type is detected for those parameters, and you can configure alarms that should be triggered based on proactive cap detection.

 Note

-To configure anomaly detection alarms for specific parameters:
+To configure the Augmented Operations alarm settings for specific parameters:

-2. In the Anomaly Alarm Settings pop-up window, you can select one of the preset options or configure the anomaly alarm settings according to your preference.
+2. In the pop-up window, you can select one of the preset options or configure the anomaly alarm settings according to your preference.

 Note